DIY Magic: How to Make a Halloween Terrarium

 Mini-pinecones

-Live terrarium mosses, such as mood moss, cushion moss, and/or sheet moss.
+Live terrarium mosses, such as mood moss, cushion moss, and/or sheet moss (more on where to find live moss below)

 Fake spider webbing